← C2: The World Wide Web ↑ Table of Contents ↑ C3: The Internet →

 Similar to file addresses in a link, the address in an img tag can be remote (denoting an image file stored remotely on a Web server) or local (denoting a file stored in the same directory as the current page).
 When displaying an image, the browser will automatically adjust the page contents to fit the dimensions of the image.
 Thus, a small image (e.g., an icon) will take up very little space in the page, whereas a large image (e.g., a high-resolution photograph) may dominate the page.
 The height and width attributes can be added to an img tag to specify the display dimensions (in pixels, short for picture elements).

-EXERCISE 2.12: Locate an image on the Web that somehow appeals to you.
+EXERCISE 2.12: Click on the "See in Browser" button to confirm that the page appears as described.
+Then, locate an image on the Web that somehow appeals to you.
 Add an img element to the HTML document that displays this image.
 Be sure to include a height or width attribute to specify its size.

 To identify the address (URL) of an image on the Web, you can right-click on the image and select "Copy Image Address" or an equivalent option (depending on your browser).
 You can then paste that address into the src attribute of your img element.
 Note: if you do not have right-click set up on your mouse, control-click on a Mac or shift-F10 on a Windows computer work as well.